phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 ## Creating a Bootloader

-Now that we know how to set up a framebuffer and query relevant system information, we're only missing one crucial function to turn our UEFI application into a bootloader: loading the kernel.
+Now that we know how to set up a framebuffer and query relevant system information, we're only missing one crucial function to turn our UEFI application into a bootloader: loading a kernel.
 This includes loading a kernel executable into memory, setting up an execution environment, and passing control to the kernel's entry point function.
 Unfortunately, this process can be quite complex so that we cannot cover it here.
 However, we will give some high-level instructions in the following.

 ### Loading the Kernel from Disk